-The world of work is changing rapidly and is set to change even further in the future.
-The evolution of human resources (HR), on the other hand, is showing no signs of slowing down.
+The world of work is changing rapidly and will change even further in the future.
+On the other hand, the evolution of human resources (HR) has no signs of slowing down.

-With all these changes, HR must learn to change just as quickly to support the organization and properly serve employees.
+With all these changes, HR must learn to change quickly to support the organization and serve employees.
 But what do HR departments need to know about their future?
 Here are some strategies to help make the transition.

 The above phrase means to “move forward.”
-It suggests that for one to move forward, old habits must be replaced with new, fresh ones.
+It suggests that moving forward comes with replacing old habits with new ones.
 Like, the way you assess applicants, among others, must be altered.

 If you’re still using the traditional form of assessment—paper-and-pencil tests—you’re getting left behind in a world of ever-changing technology.
 Why?
-Because this kind of test seems increasingly out of touch and will soon be wiped off.
+Because this kind of test becomes out of touch.

-More and more companies have turned to online assessments.
-This, after realizing that in an increasingly candidate-centric labor market, they need to hire from the candidate’s perspective.
-Exam candidates in this day and age prefer to work on a computer in a way they are familiar with, rather than using pen and paper.
+More and more companies have turned to online assessments after realizing they need to hire from the candidate’s perspective in an increasingly candidate-centric labor market.
+Exam candidates prefer to work on a computer in a way they are familiar with, rather than pen and paper.

 None of us like to feel strained or stressed out.
-Online assessments support an easy to use interface for not only the test takers but also the conductors.
-In addition, the ability to generate immediate results is a sought after feature that saves both time and money.
+Online assessments support an easy-to-use interface for not only the test takers but also the conductors.
+In addition, the ability to generate immediate results is a sought-after feature that saves time and money.

-What if I tell you a solution to your recruiting struggles is just a call or an email away?
+What if I tell you a solution to your recruiting struggles is only a call or an email away?
 Will you believe me?
-Before you do, though, educate yourself first about what online assessments are and how it works.
+But before you do, educate yourself first about online assessments and how it works.

 Focus on People

 Embracing technology doesn’t mean taking humans out of the equation.
-People, more often than not, have to be at the forefront when it comes to the priorities of an organization.
+More often than not, people have to be at the forefront regarding organizational priorities.

-For too long, employee engagement and wellness have been viewed as the responsibility of the HR department, not an integral part of the business strategy.
-However, it is increasingly clear that unhealthy and unengaged employees are a drag on productivity, innovation, and the bottom line.
+For too long, employee engagement and wellness is not an integral part of the business strategy but HR responsibilities.
+However, it is increasingly apparent that unhealthy and unengaged employees drag down productivity, innovation, and the bottom line.

-An announcement released by Gallup last year said that employee engagement in the US had ticked up to 34 percent, tying its highest level since the American analytics and advisory company began reporting the national figure in 2000.
+An announcement released by Gallup in 2018 said that employee engagement in the US had ticked up to 34 percent, tying its highest level since the American analytics and advisory company began reporting the national figure in 2000.

-And a recent study of the People Management Association of the Philippines, in partnership with Investing in Women and the Australian government, suggests employees work better at family-responsive workplaces.
+And a recent study by the People Management Association of the Philippines, in partnership with Investing in Women and the Australian government, suggests employees work better in family-responsive workplaces.

 The 21st-century workforce, Gallup added, expects to have a manager who coaches them based on their strengths—this growing awareness and action of many workplaces likely explain the gradual shift upward in the percentage of engaged workers.